skokielibrary/spl-content/_content/mandy/resources--homework-help.markdown

 Tutor Match offers a free nationwide directory of qualified tutors.
 Search for local tutors or browse to find an online tutor.
 Profiles include specialties, background, and hourly rates.
 Once a match is found, simply complete a contact form to get in touch with the tutor.

 ###ISAT PREP [link: isbe.net/assessment/isat.htm]
-The Illinois Standards Achievement Test (ISAT) measures the acheivements of students in reading and mathematics (grades 3 through 8) and science (grades 4 and 7).
+The Illinois Standards Achievement Test (ISAT) measures the achievements of students in reading and mathematics (grades 3 through 8) and science (grades 4 and 7).
 Sample tests and other resources for parents are available on the Illinois State Board of Education website.

 ##School projects and research